What you should know about Complementary Assessment Framework (COMPASS)

 Notes:

-• Applicants can be exempt from the COMPASS framework if they meet certain criteria, such as earning a minimum fixed monthly salary of SGD 22,500.
+• Applicants can be exempted from the COMPASS framework if they meet certain criteria, such as earning a minimum fixed monthly salary of S$ 22,500.

-• If a company has fewer than 25 PMET employees, the application automatically gets 20 points for the criteria linked to the international diversity and local employment (criteria 3 and 4 above).
+• If a company has fewer than 25 employees, the application automatically gets 20 points for the criteria linked to the diversity and local employment (criteria 3 and 4 above).

 The COMPASS system is designed to provide businesses with greater clarity and certainty for manpower planning.
-Employers and Employment Agents (such as the French Chamber of Commerce, EA licence no.10C4756) can assess the eligibility of each application with the Self-Assessment Tool (SAT) before submitting an application.
+Employers and Employment Agents (such as the French Chamber of Commerce, EA licence no.10C4756) can assess the eligibility of each application before submitting an application.

 It is important to note that even if all criteria are met it doesn’t guarantee the application will be approved.
 MOM will still consider other elements (such as turnover, etc.) to assess each application.